flexera-public/right_develop/README.md

-# Introduction
+# RightDevelop

-RightDevelop is a library of reusable, unit- and functional-tested Ruby code that RightScale has found broadly useful.

-Maintained by the RightScale Engineering Team

 [![Build Status](https://travis-ci.org/rightscale/right_develop.svg?branch=master)](https://travis-ci.org/rightscale/right_develop)

+This is a library of reusable testing tools to aid TDD, CI and other best practices.
+It consists of Rake tasks, command-line tools and Ruby classes.

+Maintained by the RightScale Engineering Team.

 # What Does It Do?